Alpaca-AR/Alpaca-AR/README.md

 An issue can be filed at https://github.com/Alpaca-AR/Alpaca-AR/issues and we can help you get it working.
-We will probably have a series of additional tests to run from each device and will be integrated into the project so it can be made easier for new users.
+We can suggest additional tests to run that can help new users with the project.